 We could go on and on about each park, but the point is that each park is vastly different from the others — each with its own distinct landscape — giving you plenty of options, depending on the vibe you’re going for.

 Colorado is one of a select number of states that allow you to get married without an officiant (aka “self-solemnize”).
 This is especially awesome for couple who want a super intimate adventure elopement with the minimum number of guests possible.
 Basically, when you pick up your Colorado marriage license, you and your boo will make sure to sign as witnesses for your own elopement.
 Pretty dang cool, huh?

-Contrary to popular belief, Colorado is not all snowy mountain peaks (in fact, most of eastern Colorado is plains!).
+Contrary to popular belief, Colorado is not all snowy mountain peaks (in fact, most of the eastern portion of the state is covered in open plains!).
 There’s a wealth of unique landscapes couples can choose from for their adventure elopement, so give a bit of thought into what specific landscape speaks to you.
-From red rocks, to canyons, to deserts, to the alpine tundra, to open plains: Colorado literally has it all.
+From red rocks, to canyons, to deserts, to the alpine tundra, to open plains: CO literally has it all.

 P.S.
 As elopement and adventure wedding photographers, we pride ourselves on not just documenting your elopement or small mountain wedding, but helping you plan out all the little details as well — like helping you figure out the perfect time of year for your elopement.

 Sure, we pride ourselves in taking killer photos of killer people in killer places, but we’re firm believers that your adventure wedding photographer should be so much more than that.
 They should be a resource and guide to you during the whole adventure elopement planning process.
 So if that sounds like your vibe, we’d love to chat with you about your dream adventure elopement.

 Check out some of our favorite elopement and adventure wedding planning resources: